apache/metron/metron-platform/metron-solr/metron-solr-common/README.md

 * Installs Solr
 * Starts Solr Cloud

-_Note: for details on setting up Solr Cloud in production mode, see https://lucene.apache.org/solr/guide/6_6/taking-solr-to-production.html_
+Note: for details on setting up Solr Cloud in production mode, see https://lucene.apache.org/solr/guide/7_4/taking-solr-to-production.html

 Navigate to `$METRON_HOME/bin` and spin up Solr Cloud by running `install_solr.sh`.
 After running this script, Elasticsearch and Kibana will have been stopped and you should now have an instance of Solr Cloud up and running at http://localhost:8983/solr/#/~cloud.
 This manner of starting Solr will also spin up an embedded Zookeeper instance at port 9983.
-More information can be found [here](https://lucene.apache.org/solr/guide/6_6/getting-started-with-solrcloud.html)
+More information can be found [here](https://lucene.apache.org/solr/guide/7_4/getting-started-with-solrcloud.html)

-Solr can also be installed using [HDP Search 3](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_solr-search-installation/content/ch_hdp_search_30.html).
-HDP Search 3 sets the Zookeeper root to
-`/solr` so this will need to be added to each url in the comma-separated list in Ambari UI -> Services -> Metron -> Configs -> Index Settings -> Solr Zookeeper Urls.
-For example, in full dev this would be `node1:2181/solr`.

 ## Enabling Solr